-- Separation of duties: preventive and balanced distribution of responsibilities and the introduction of adequate authorisation levels, to prevent any mixing of potentially incompatible roles or the excessive concentration of responsibility and power on single persons.
+- Separation of duties: preventive and balanced distribution of responsibilities and the introduction of adequate authorization levels, to prevent any mixing of potentially incompatible roles or the excessive concentration of responsibility and power on single persons.
 In particular, a separation of activities and responsibilities should be guaranteed between the person authorising, the person who executes and the person who controls a given transaction in sensitive activities. - Laws: existence of company regulations and/or formally approved procedures that provide principles of conduct, operating procedures for the performance of sensitive activities as well as methods to file the relevant documentation.
-Any operational instruction or procedure that is adopted or to be adopted by the Company, such as procedures relating to the Quality Management System according to UNI EN ISO 9001 standards, form an integral part of the Model; - Authorisation and signing powers: authorisation and signature powers should be: i) consistent with the organisational and management responsibilities assigned, providing, where necessary, an indication of the approval thresholds for expenses; ii) clearly defined and known in the Missoni organization. - Traceability: - each and any transaction relating to a sensitive activity should, if possible, be appropriately recorded; - the decision-making process, the authorisation process and performance of the sensitive activity should be verifiable ex post, including by means of appropriate documentary evidence; - in any case, the possibility of deleting or destroying the entries should be regulated in detail.
+The operating instructions or procedures, adopted or to be adopted by the Company, such as, for example, the procedures relating to the Quality Management System under the UNI EN ISO 9001 standards, form an integral part of the Model; - Authorization and signing powers: authorization and signature powers should be: i) consistent with the organizational and management responsibilities assigned, providing, where necessary, an indication of the approval thresholds for expenses; ii) clearly defined and known in the Missoni organization. - Traceability: - each and any transaction relating to a sensitive activity should, if possible, be appropriately recorded; - the decision-making process, the authorisation process and performance of the sensitive activity should be verifiable ex post, including by means of appropriate documentary evidence; - in any case, the possibility of deleting or destroying the entries should be regulated in detail.